 A reader told me a story recently.
 She had just started a new management position and hadn’t been trained in leadership before.
-She signed up for a new manager’s course at her new workplace.
-When she did, the organiser said it was a great move.
+She signed up for a new manager’s course at her workplace.
+When she did, the course organiser said it was a great move.
 “So many other managers here could use this course, but they never sign up for it.”

 Why don’t the other managers sign up?
 Because they think they should “know it already”.
 Read more here about dropping your leadership ego.